DOSA Football Club: Club History

 DOSA have had four home grounds during their years of existence.

 They played their home matches at the Dominic College Football Ground in Tolosa Street, Glenorchy from 1976-2005 until they were forced to move from the venue.

 In 2006 the club began playing their matches at Cadbury's Oval (St Anne's Cricket Club Ground) in Claremont but after finding the venue to be unsuitable, they left the ground at the end of the 2009 season and began playing their home matches at North Hobart Oval where they were to set up their clubrooms and administration base in the Doug Plaister Stand.

-At the end of the 2013 season DOSA was once again forced to move after AFL Tasmania decided to base the new TSL entity (Hobart City Demons) in the Plaister Stand and to give North Hobart's playing surface a rest during the wetter months and this forced the club to groundshare the TCA Ground with Hobart Football Club from 2014 onwards.
+At the end of the 2013 season DOSA was once again forced to move after AFL Tasmania decided to base the then new TSL entity (Hobart City Demons) in the Sir Doug Plaister Stand and to give North Hobart's playing surface a rest during the wetter months and this forced the club to groundshare the TCA Ground with Hobart Football Club from 2014 onwards.